 3. Your Bowel Movement

-The quality as well as the quantity of what goes out of your digestive system is another telltale signs on the state of your health.
+The quality and quantity of what goes out of your digestive system is another telltale sign on the state of your health.

 - Your stool is large, soft and easy to pass.
 It will also sink.

-- Irregular bowel movement or not going for a few days (could be lack of fiber, constipation, medication, lack of water, not having breakfast, etc.)
+- Irregular bowel movement or not going for a few days (can be from lack of fiber, constipation, medication, lack of water, not having breakfast, etc.)

-- It floats and stinks! (could be from the unabsorbed fat)
+- It floats and stinks! (can be from the unabsorbed fat)

-- Stool colors are either bright red (could be from your food or hemorrhoid), too dark (could be from your iron pill supplement or internal bleeding) or pale or gray color (could be due to pancreatic or digestive track problem)
+- Stool colors are either bright red (can be from your food or hemorrhoid), too dark (can be from your iron pill supplement or internal bleeding) or pale or gray color (can be due to pancreatic or digestive track problem)

-- Stool textures are hard & dry (could be from your medications, lack of water and fiber), look like small lumps (could be due to lack of fiber & water, high protein low carbohydrate diet) too liquid (could be from viral or bacterial infection or a sudden increase in fiber) and slim and slender shape, like a pencil (could be an indication of colon cancer)
+- Stool textures are hard & dry (can be from your medications, lack of water and fiber), look like small lumps (can be due to lack of fiber & water, high protein low carbohydrate diet) too liquid (can be from viral or bacterial infection or a sudden increase in fiber) and slim and slender shape, like a pencil (can be an indication of colon cancer)

-Signs of good health are when your nails have the smooth surface, pink in color and firm when touched.
+Signs of good health are nails with a smooth surface, pink in color and firm when touched.

-If your nail shows the following telltale signs, then check with your doctor
+If your nail has the following telltale signs, check with your doctor:

-- dry and brittle that can split easily: thyroid problem
+- dry and brittle that can easily split: thyroid problem

 - white nail: liver problem such as hepatitis